 It’s also worth noting that things like the flu and stomach viruses are contagious.
 Going to the gym with these illnesses not only puts you in danger, but also risks the health of others.

-*TRX All-in-One is considered on the best pieces of home workout equipment for total body training.
+*TRX All-in-One is considered one of the best pieces of home workout equipment for total body training.

 How to Safely Exercise While Sick